-Semuc Champey is one of the highlights of most backpackers’ visit to Guatemala.
+Semuc Champey Guatemala is one of the highlights of most backpackers’ visit to Central America.
 Beautiful turquoise pools amid the lush Guatemalan jungle certainly is a sight to behold.
-However, a 2-day detour between Antigua and Flores, if you are on a tight schedule, think very carefully if you have time to fit in this little slice of paradise.
+However, a 2-day detour between Antigua and Flores in northern Guatemala, if you are on a tight schedule, think very carefully if you have time to fit in this little slice of paradise.
 Once you have decided to go, the next decision is whether to take a Semuc Champey tour, or to visit independently.

 How to Get to Semuc Champey Guatemala

 The easiest, and recommended, way to Semuc Champey is to take a shuttle from Flores to Lanquin or Antigua to Lanquin, which then drop you off at your hostel in Semuc Champey or Lanquin, with a stop off in Coban.
 With prices starting from 100 quetzales it probably works out just as cheap as taking the chicken buses, and a lot quicker.
 Even so, it still takes 8-9 hours from either city, and the shuttles always travel by day.
 I left Flores at 8am and arrived in Lanquín (the closest town to Semuc Champey) at around 5pm, and when travelling on to Antigua, I left Lanquín at 8am, and arrived in Antigua at 6pm.

 Bear in mind that the road in both directions is very windy, and continuously so.
 For those of you who suffer from motion sickness, I recommend taking tablets or another method of reducing the effects!
 I had 2 of my tablets, wore my acupressure bands, and managed to negotiate a seat at the front, which helped a lot!
 On the plus side, some of the views of the Guatemalan countryside from Flores to Lanquin are quite spectacular.